Sharp Cheddar

 Health Benefits

-- Excellent source of protein for muscle maintenance and repair
+- Complete protein with all essential amino acids, supporting muscle maintenance and repair

 - Contains conjugated linoleic acid (CLA) with potential anti-inflammatory properties